 If any part of this manual is made invalid by judicial decision or legislative or administrative enactment, all other parts shall remain in full effect unless and until they are amended or repealed by the Board of Education.
 The official record of the adoption, amendment, or repeal of the by-laws and policies of the Watervliet City School District shall be the minutes of the meetings of the Board of Education.

-To assist the Watervliet City School District in providing for the prompt, thorough and equitable resolution of alleged discrimination and/or harassment allegations, please download and complete the complaint/grievances form to the best of your abilities and submit it to the district’s Civil Rights Compliance Officers: Janelle Yanni or David Wareing.
+To assist the Watervliet City School District in providing for the prompt, thorough and equitable resolution of alleged discrimination and/or harassment allegations, please download and complete the complaint/grievances form to the best of your abilities and submit it to the district’s Civil Rights Compliance Officers: Kirsten DeMento or Molly McGrath.

 All policies are listed in policy number order.